kiugfractal/SEProject/Project.md

 ## State Transitions
 * Main page: Main menu link to online user page and to group page.
 * Online users: Link to Group page and main page (public chat).
-* Login page to register page (e.g.someonw wants to register itself) .
+* Login page to register page (e.g. if someone wants to register itself).
 And if login is successful main page appears.

 ## User Interface Pictures